CantoLang/cantolang-site/docs/poetic_programming_manifesto.md

 ##Introduction

-Poetic Programming is an attitude that sees programming as a form of writing -- that is, as a form of human linguistic expression
+Poetic Programming is an attitude that sees programming as a form of human linguistic expression -- i.e., writing.
+The purpose of writing is to communicate to people, and indeed the most important goal of any program is to communicate to other programmers what it is trying to do, how it aims to do it, and why this is the best way to do it.
+This is more important even than working correctly and delivering value to users, because a program that succeeds in its communication mission can be maintained and improved, and can therefore become better and more useful over time, whereas a program that fails to communicate is destined to fade into irrelevance.

-, and sees poetry as an especially good prototype for programming.
-Poetry is economical (says a lot with few words), rich (carries multiple layers of meaning), and beautiful (or strives to be).
-Poetic Programming says that programs should aim for the same economy, richness, and aesthetic value that poems do.
+It may seem that the room for expression in a program is limited, given the severe constraints of syntax and logic.
+But the truth is the opposite: the room for expression is infinite.
+It would be nonsensical to say that syntax and grammar stand in the way of writing a great novel; the same is true of writing a great program.

-Poetic Programming is not the same as Code Poetry, though they certainly share many values and motivations.
-Code Poetry takes code of any sort and lays it out so it resembles poetry.
-Poetic Programming urges programs to be, not just resemble, poetry.
+Unfortunately many current programming practices relegate expression to a minor concern or ignore it altogether.
+The result is that modern software tends to be more complicated and harder to understand than it neeeds to be.
+Poetic programming addresses this problem by adopting poetry as a model for programming, not in the superficial sense of rhyming or being formatted like a poem, but in the deeper sense of striving to embody poetic values.
+Poetry is economical (says a lot with few words), rich (carries multiple layers of meaning), and aesthetic (seeks to evoke an emotional response).
+Poetic Programming says that programs should aim for precisely these things.

-###The Semantics of Poetry
+##Poetry and Meaning

 The attributes of poetry that Poetic Programming seeks to emulate -- economy, richness, and beauty -- are means to an end; the end is to convey meaning.
 Human writing in general contains two kinds of meaning: denotational (the dictionary definition) and affective (the feelings the writing evokes).
 Many kinds of writing, such as technical writing, reference works, statutes, contracts, and many others, limit themselves as much as possible to denotational meaning, which can be objectively defined and delineated.
 Affective meaning is subjective and much harder to nail down.
 But that doesn't mean it's not useful or effective.
 Some kinds of writing, such as poetry, actively use affective meaning to great effect.